joshbegley/nyt-latest/README.md

 **U.S. Braces for a Record-Breaking Heat Wave**\
 `Dangerous heat is expected across much of the United States through the Fourth of July weekend.
-New York City Mayor Zohran Mamdani urged people to take the forecast seriously.`\
+Zohran Mamdani of New York City urged people to take the forecast seriously.`\
 https://www.nytimes.com/video/us/100000011003623/us-heat-wave.html

 **Word of the Day: insuperable**\